duck7000/MusicBrainzPHP/README.md

 * PHP cURL extension

-Configuration
+Options
 =============

-musicBrainz needs no configuration but there are some options in config:
+musicBrainz has a few options in config:

-Default user agent (this must be something that identifies the user and program!) possible ban!
+Default user agent (this must be something that identifies the user and program!) possible ban!<br>
-Default search: CD (this can be others too like vinyl) Default search limit: 25 (range = 1-100 including 1 and 100)
+Default search: CD (this can be others too like vinyl)<br>
+Default search limit: 25 (range = 1-100 including 1 and 100)<br>

 Fetching data from a CD title